MayHakim/Tolstoy/README.md

 Users often communicate product preferences using ambiguous or imprecise language.
 For instance, "I want AirForce" implicitly means seeking Nike shoes, while "Something professional for work" requires style interpretation. \
 To address this, I leveraged GPT's natural language understanding to systematically extract and interpret user preferences.
 The extraction focuses on five key attributes: price range, brands, product categories, style and color. \
 The system also preserves conversation history, using the full interaction context to continuously refine understanding and improve recommendation accuracy.

+## How to Use
+1. Clone the git repo
+2. Run the code
+3. Insert your project path + "frontend/index.html" in your browser
+4. Get your shopping assistance!